bias-in-LLMs/Bias-in-LLMs/README.md

 - To design a **structured corpus** for evaluating bias across multiple intersecting social dimensions.
 - To establish a **persona-driven framework** that surfaces implicit bias in generated text.
 - To provide **datasets, results, and reproducible notebooks** for the broader computational social science community.
-- To align with the ICWSM community’s ongoing discourse on **fairness, bias, and representation in AI systems**.
+- To align with the ACM community’s ongoing discourse on **fairness, bias, and representation in AI systems**.

 ---